jacobobryant/platypub-biffweb-theme/docs/01-reference/06-htmx.md

-You can also use htmx's companion library [hyperscript](https://hyperscript.org/) to do lightweight frontend scripting.
-Htmx is good when you need to contact the server anyway; hyperscript is good when you don't.
+You can also use htmx's companion library [hyperscript](https://hyperscript.org/) to do lightweight frontend scripting. htmx is good when you need to contact the server anyway; hyperscript is good when you don't.
 Our previous button example could be done with hyperscript instead of htmx: